-In this context, we note that numerous attempts have been made to extend the well--developed concept of soliton interactions in integrable, conservative systems \cite{Drazin:2} to more realistic active or dissipative media which are governed by non--integrable model equations.
-The reason is that the complicated spatio--temporal dynamics of such coherent structure solutions are governed by simple systems of ordinary differential equations, or low--dimensional dynamical systems, rather by the original complex nonlinear partial differential equation model.
+In this context, we note that numerous attempts have been made to extend the well-developed concept of soliton interactions in integrable, conservative systems \cite{Drazin:2,Nody3,Nody4} to more realistic active or dissipative media which are governed by non-integrable model equations.
+The reason is that the complicated spatio-temporal dynamics of coherent structures are governed by systems of ODEs, or low-dimensional dynamical systems, rather than by the original complex nonlinear PDE model.
 Hence, various theoretical approaches may be brought to bear on these ODEs.

-There are situations \cites{Saarloos, Drazin:2, Murray, Balmforth} where this approach is appropriate, particularly where the dynamics of various active or dissipative systems is primarily governed by localized coherent structures such as pulses (solitary waves) and kinks (fronts or shocks).
-Such coherent structures could also be information carriers, such as in Optics.
-Since such structures correspond to spatial modulations, they are also often referred to spatially--localized ``patterns".
-The speeds and locations of the coherent structures may vary in a complex manner as they interact, but their spatial coherence is preserved in such situations.
-It is tempting to apply this approach to any system which admits pulse and/or kink solutions, but caution is necessary.
-Coherent structures may be transitory when they are unstable to small disturbances in their neighborhood.
-Also, only some of them may be actually selected, due to such stability considerations.
+This is appropriate, particularly where the dynamics of dissipative systems is primarily governed by localized coherent structures such as pulses (solitary waves) and kinks (fronts or shocks) \cite{Saarloos,Drazin:2,Murray,Balmforth}.
+Since these structures correspond to spatial modulations, they are also often referred to spatially-localized ``patterns", and they may be information carriers such as in optics.
+The speeds and locations of them may vary in a complex manner as they interact, but their spatial coherence is preserved.
+Coherent structures may be transitory when they are unstable to small disturbances in some neighborhood of the existence.